lit/lit-element/README.md

   during `update()` setting properties does not trigger `invalidate()`, allowing property values to be computed and validated.

-  * `finishUpdate(changedProperties): Promise?` (protected): Called after element DOM has been updated and before the `updateComplete` promise is resolved.
+  * `finishUpdate(changedProperties)`: (protected): Called after element DOM has been updated and before the `updateComplete` promise is resolved.
 Implement to directly control rendered DOM.
   Typically this is not needed as `lit-html` can be used in the `render` method to set properties, attributes, and event listeners.
 However, it is sometimes useful for calling methods on rendered elements, for example focusing an input:
   `this.shadowRoot.querySelector('input').focus()`.
 The `changedProps` argument is an object with keys for the changed properties pointing to their previous values.
-If this function returns a `Promise`, it will be *awaited* before resolving the `updateComplete` promise.
-  Setting properties in `finishUpdate()` does trigger `invalidate()` and blocks the `updateComplete` promise.

-  * `finishFirstUpdate(): Promise?` (protected) Called after element DOM has been updated the first time.
+  * `finishFirstUpdate()`: (protected) Called after element DOM has been updated the first time.
 This method can be useful for capturing references to rendered static nodes that must be directly acted upon, for example in `finishUpdate`.

-  * `updateComplete`: Returns a promise which resolves after the element next updates and renders.
+  * `updateComplete`:  Returns a Promise that resolves when the element has finished updating to a boolean value that is true if the element finished the update without triggering another update.
+This can happen if a property is set in `finishUpdate` for example.
+  This getter can be implemented to await additional state.
+For example, it is sometimes useful to await a rendered element before fulfilling this promise.
+To do this, first await `super.updateComplete` then any subsequent state.

   * `invalidate`: Call to request the element to asynchronously update regardless of whether or not any property changes are pending.
+This should only be called when an element should update based on some state not stored in properties, since setting properties automically calls `invalidate`.

-  * `invalidateProperty(name, oldValue)`: Triggers an invalidation for a specific property.
+  * `invalidateProperty(name, oldValue)` (protected): Triggers an invalidation for a specific property.
 This is useful when manually implementing a propert setter.
   Call `invalidateProperty` instead of `invalidate` to ensure that any configured property options are honored.

   * `createRenderRoot()` (protected): Implement to customize where the element's template is rendered by returning an element into which to